JianLoong/famous-people/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ca645974-c638-4ce7-8094-0dd7a9e59281/deploy-status)](https://app.netlify.com/sites/peopleapi/deploys)

+# People API

+People API is a crowd sourced public RESTful API.

+The API is a ready-only API.

 # Status

 Currently this project is still is in infant stages.

 However, the core concept of it is there.

-# People API

-People API is a crowd sourced public RESTful API.

-The API is a ready-only API.
+Suggestions for improvement are always good to hear.

-# Example
+# Example of RESTful Request

 ```bash
 curl --location --request GET 'https://peopleapi.netlify.app/people/v1/person/07f11040-0d6c-11eb-a25a-a7ac8d04aef7/index.json'